VSCode-Lamner/VSCode-Generate-Comments/README.md

 ![Visual Studio Code](https://img.shields.io/badge/VisualStudioCode-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)

 This extension interfaces with a server-based AI model that returns a text comment describing a function passed to the model as a parameter.
+This extension utilizes Rishab Sharma's machine learning model used by the server.

+The extension is an academic project which is not consistently maintained.
+It is currently in a beta-testing state.

+**Comments are generated using a locally run server and are not sent anywhere external.**
+\
+&nbsp;

+## Disclaimers

+- Only works for Java files.
+- Only works on Windows.
+- The Lamner Model server is installed onto `C:/Users/$USER/Appdata/Local`.
 \
 &nbsp;